CHump7/data/README.md

     A StyleBoxLine draws a thin line.
 # Label nodes
 ## You can add text to a user interface using the Label node.
+# Node2D
+## Node2D is the base node type for 2D scenes in Godot.
+It's an invisible node that can have children and move, rotate, and scale.
+It also gives us access to functions to read the viewport size, which we'll use to spawn collectibles within the game window.